-RICK CLIMAN:What, exactly, do you mean when you refer to "interloper risk"?
+What, exactly, do you mean when you refer to "interloper risk"?

-FRED GREEN (Counsel for Buyer): From the buyer's standpoint, once you have committed to go forward with the acquisition, you don't want to lose.
+From the buyer's standpoint, once you have committed to go forward with the acquisition, you don't want to lose.
 And you lose if an interloper-and by that I mean a competing bidder-shows up with a higher offer before the buyer has acquired control of the target company.
 So in the right circumstances, the two-step structure can help the buyer protect the transaction by shortening the period in which an interloper can come in, even where the buyer cannot close the back-end merger transaction concurrently with the closing of the tender offer.

-RICK CLIMAN: (Moderator) You save time by utilizing a two-step structure rather than a one-step structure because in a two-step structure you can begin the tender offer very soon after you sign the acquisition agreement, and the tender offer has to stay open for only 20 business days-about a month.16 You can get a two-step deal done in about a month, or a little longer given the time it may take to prepare the tender offer.
+You save time by utilizing a two-step structure rather than a one-step structure because in a two-step structure you can begin the tender offer very soon after you sign the acquisition agreement, and the tender offer has to stay open for only 20 business days-about a month.
+You can get a two-step deal done in about a month, or a little longer given the time it may take to prepare the tender offer materials before you commence the tender offer.

-FRED GREENThat's absolutely right.
-If you have the time, (Counsel for Buyer):(Counsel for Buyer):then you will begin preparing the tender offer materials while you're negotiating the acquisition agreement, and literally within a day or two after the acquisition agreement is signed, you file your tender offer materials with the SEC17 and commence the tender offer.
+That's absolutely right.
+If you have the time, then you will begin preparing the tender offer materials while you're negotiating the acquisition agreement, and literally within a day or two after the acquisition agreement is signed, you file your tender offer materials with the SEC17 and commence the tender offer.